Mielek/apim-policy-toolkit/docs/IntegratePolicySolutionWithApiOps.md

 ## Setting name of the policy file

 APIOps accepts policies when they are named `policy.xml`.
 The toolkit compiler by default produces file names equal to the name of a class when name is not provided in `Document` attribute.
-To make sure that `policy.xml` file is produce for each C# policy class make sure to set `policy.xml` as Document name.
+To make sure that `policy.xml` file is produced for each C# policy class make sure to set `policy.xml` as Document name.

 ```csharp
 [Document("policy.xml")]
 ```

+In the above example, we used a hierarchical structure of the policy toolkit project.
+Please refer to the [hierarchical structure](../docs/SolutionStructureRecommendation.md) for more information on that structure and other recommended structures.

 ## Updating policy files in APIOps artifacts folder

-Now as we have all the pieces in place we can run the compiler.
+Now, as we have all the pieces in place, we can run the compiler.
 Compiler should target `artifacts` folder with APIOps data.
 Example of the command to run the compiler is below.

 ```shell
 dotnet policy-compiler --s .\policies\src\ --o .\artifacts\